Spring 2019 · Speculative design

 Exhibited at NYU ITP 2019 Spring Show, and Primer Conference 2019

-ENIAC Girlz: Program & Pretend is a speculative toy set to inspire young girls to learn to code.
+ENIAC Girlz: Program & Pretend is a speculative (and subtley tongue-in-cheek) toy set to inspire young girls to learn to code.

 Through make-believe, girls can role-play as the historic ENIAC Girls of the 1940s - along with the history of inequity that surrounded these women.

-And what does it mean for a toy to permit girls to enter computing, but only by going through the motions of (women's) work that was once deemed clerical and non-intellectual?
+And what does it mean for a toy to inspire girls to enter computing, but only by going through the motions of ("women's") work that was once deemed clerical and non-intellectual?

 My work in ENIAC Girlz was inspired by several topics within the realm of women in technology.